mrrocks/simpletastic/README.md

 ### Options

 1. **Nesting**.
-For nested columns just add a new paramenter with the parent fractions, like this:
+For nested columns just add a new `paramenter` with the parent fractions, like this:

     ![Nested](http://i.imgur.com/dNMR8Eu.png)

 2. **Automatic Rows**.
-An extra @include to remove margn each N times is needed:
+Only for this case an extra `@include` who removes the `margin-right` each N times is needed:

     ![Automatic Rows](http://i.imgur.com/plknhKo.png)

-You can also override the gutter size for any column by simply passing the new size to the column mixin using a third parameter.
+You can also override the `gutter` size for any column by simply passing the new size to the column mixin using a third parameter.

 ```scss
 li { @include column(1 of 3, 0%); }